mohammedsahil123/mohammedsahil123/README.md

 - 💼 Feel free for collaborations or networking! [www.linkedin.com/in/yukta-s-dayakar-595492292](www.linkedin.com/in/yukta-s-dayakar-595492292)

-- 📫 How to reach me *dayakarysd@gmail.com*
+- 📫 How to reach me *mohammeddsahil.1902@gmail.com*

-- ⚡ Life Outside Tech *💃 Enthusiastic about dancing and exploring new moves!*
+- ⚡ Life Outside Tech *💃 Enthusiastic about sports and exploring new places!*

 <p align="left">